jarecoo/practice/notes.md

 Learn as much as you can, either about one field, or many.
 “Never retire.
 Your brain needs exercise or it will atrophy.”
-Bill Safire, quoting James Watson in a Jan 24 2005 op-ed “When you’re through changing, you’re through” -Bill Safire, Jan 24 2005 op-ed
+Bill Safire, quoting James Watson in a Jan 24 2005 op-ed “When you’re through changing, you’re through” -Bill Safire, Jan 24 2005 op-ed Get your ego out of it.
+“It is impossible for a person to begin to learn what he thinks he already knows” The Daily Stoic, p.84
+“Take a little time today to remember that you’re blessed with the capacity to use logic and reason to navigate situations and circumstances.
+This gives you unthinkable power to alter your circumstances and the circumstances of others.
+And remember that with power comes responsibility.”
+The Daily Stoic, p.86
+“What influences the ruling reason that guides your life?
+This means an exploration of subjects like evolutionary biology, psychology, neurology, and even the subconscious.
+Because these deeper forces shape even the most disciplined, rational minds…So don’t stop at Stoicism, but explore the forces that drive and make stoicism possible…Understand not only your ruling reason…but whoever and whatever rules that too.”
+The Daily Stoic, p.96

 #### Make the World a Better Place
 Do random acts of unsolicited kindness. it’ll make you feel better, but it will add good to the world.